ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 ## Test the Pipeline in Production

 In dbt production, a new dataset named `prod` will be created.
-However, the entire UK's Company House data does not exist in this dataset.
+However, the entire UK's Companies House data does not exist in this dataset.
 So, in the dbt model `company_house_core.sql` replace the content with this code:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/22-repair/image-8.png" alt="linearly separable data">